 - 1. Remove well cover ensuring no foreign material enters the well. - 2.
 Monitor the interior of the riser pipe for organic vapors using a PID.
-If reading of greater than 5 ppm is recorded, the well will be vented until levels are below 5 ppm before pumping is started. - 3.
+If a reading of greater than 5 ppm is recorded, the well will be vented until levels are below 5 ppm before pumping is started. - 3.
 Measure the water level below top of casing using an electronic water level indicator. - 4.
 Determine the volume of water within the well by knowing the total depth of the well. - 5.
 Wash the end of the probe with soap and rinse with deionized water between wells. - 6.
 Calibrate field instruments for measuring water quality parameters (e.g., pH, specific conductance, turbidity, etc.) - 7.
 In all wells, a peristaltic pump will be used to purge the required water volume (i.e., until stabilization of pH, temperature specific conductivity and turbidity).
-If depths to water exceed about 25 feet below ground, bailers and/or submersible pumps may be used. - 8.
-Utilize dedicated, new polyethylene bailers and tubing for sampling.
-If sampling for emerging contaminants such a PFAS, HDPE bailers and tubing must be used. - 9.
-Purge until the required volume is removed.
-If the well purges to dryness and recharges within 15 minutes, purging can continue as it recharges.
-If the well purges to dryness and recharge is greater than 15 minutes, purging is terminated and sampling can occur as soon as the well recharges. - 10.
-Calculate well volumes and record measurements for pH, temperature, turbidity, and conductivity during the purging along with physical observations.
+If depths to water exceed about 25 feet below ground, bailers and/or submersible pumps may be used.